Special Education – Mild Intervention Program Certification

-This certificate allows you to provide mild intervention for students from Preschool-12 and prepares you to work with students who have mild to moderate disabilities, opening the door for you to teach any grade level.
 At Taylor, we focus on teaching our students from a biblical perspective.
-This opens doors for students to be witnesses of Christ—showing His love not just in words, but also in action—through one-on-one and group interaction with students.
+This opens doors for our students to be witnesses of Christ—showing His love not just in words, but in action—through one-on-one and group interaction with these students.

 Upon graduation and passing certification exams, you will be licensed by the State of Indiana to teach students in both general education and special education settings.
 The license can transfer to almost anywhere in the United States and makes you highly marketable as a teaching professional.

-- Taylor does not offer a certification program to work with individuals with severe to profound disabilities, but we have partnered with Indiana Wesleyan so students can get certified in this area by taking just three additional courses.
+Taylor does not offer a certification program to work with individuals with severe to profound disabilities, but Taylor’s Education program partners with Indiana Wesleyan so students can get certified in this area by taking just three additional courses.